rumaxoft/wpicker/README.md

 ### Browser support

-Wheel Picker should run on all modern browsers.
+Wpicker should run on all modern browsers.

 ### Dependencies